Before I get to the recipe – I have to share some exciting news!!

 - 3 cups water

-- Soak the lentils in water overnight.
-Drain.
+- Soak the lentils in cold water overnight.
+Drain, rinse and set aside.

-- Add the drained lentils to the pot along with the 3 cups of water.
+- Add the lentils to the pot along with the 3 cups of water and mix well.

-- Open the pot, stir in the ghee and garnish with cilantro.
+- Stir in the ghee and garnish with cilantro if desired.

 Looking for more Instant Pot Recipes?
 Try these: